AWS-DevOps-BasicS/Docker/Lambda/Readme.md

-## Lambda Function to stop an EC2 Instance
+## Lambda Function to stop EC2 Instances
 ### Step 1: Create an IAM Role for Lambda
 1. **Create a New IAM Role:**